 Amounts reported as Other Receivables are for amounts related to acquiring servicing rights from THDA's partners.
-Beginning in FY 2018, THDA began direct servicing of first and second mortgage loans in which THDA purchased from an approved THDA Originating Agent.
-In association with the purchase of these loans, and in association with typical industry practices, THDA paid one percent (1%) of the loan purchase amount to the Originating Agent that was intended to function as a "service release premium."
-In FY 2019, THDA reacquired servicing rights from approved THDA mortgage loan servicers, which in certain situations resulted in the payment of a Servicing Reclamation Price to the existing servicer.
-Such amounts are reported as Other Receivables, and are amortized based on the interest method over the life of the respective loans.
+Beginning in fiscal year 2018, THDA began direct servicing of first and second mortgage loans in which THDA purchased from an approved THDA Originating Agent.
+In association with the purchase of these loans, and in association with typical industry practices, THDA paid 1% of the loan purchase amount to the Originating Agent that was intended to function as a "service release premium."
+In fiscal year 2019, THDA reacquired servicing rights from approved THDA mortgage loan servicers, which in certain situations resulted in the payment of a servicing reclamation price to the existing servicer.
+Such amounts are reported as other receivables and are amortized based on the interest method over the life of the respective loans.